TomUszyn/pands-project/README.md

     - Identification of outliers for each species.
 * (q) Quit.
 This option quits the program.

+The user chooses an option by typing the related letter and pressing enter.
+The program provides information about what is going on and guides the user through what to do.

 Important notice: Users should note that scatter plots are not generated simultaneously.
 To display another scatter plot, the currently displayed one must be closed.

-If an option other than ‘q’ is selected, the associated actions are executed, and then a menu is displayed for reselection.
-Choosing ‘q’ only results in program exit.
+If an option other than 'q' is selected, the associated actions are executed, and then a menu is displayed for reselection.
+Choosing 'q' only results in program exit.
 The user can find all generated files in the same folder where the analysis.py is located.

 ## License.